-The physical nature of our the Region's water bodies rivers and lakes is important to maintaining the values assigned to them.
-Management of activities in the beds of rivers and lakes will be undertaken in order to maintain these values, and other important physical attributes (Objective 6-27, Policy 6-31).
+The physical nature of our rivers and lakes is important to maintaining the values assigned to them.
+Management of activities in the beds of rivers and lakes will be undertaken in order to maintain these values, and other important physical attributes (Objective 6-27 Policy 6-31).
 Some values are treated differently.
 Important aquatic biodiversity sites, cultural sites and natural state areas would be negatively and potentially permanently harmed by some activities and consequently are given a high level of protection (Policy 6-28).
-2 Flood control and drainage schemes have damaged water values in some areas, but also provide valuable protection services to the community.
+Flood control and drainage schemes have damaged water values in some areas, but also provide valuable protection services to the community.
 Maintaining this level of service is important, while ensuring that other values are not further compromised (Policy 6-29).
-While recognising the values, we acknowledgement is also needed that some activities, such as river restoration, are beneficial and should be allowed to occur (Policy 6-31).
+While recognising the values, we also need to recognise that some activities such as river restoration are beneficial and should be allowed to occur (Policy 6-31).

-Gravel extraction is an important activity in the beds of rivers beds both, for the benefit the gravel resource provides, and the flood protection benefit of having it removed from the river.
-However, if not well managed, too much extraction, or extraction in an inappropriate manner can damage our river values.
-Gravel extraction needs to be managed to ensure that extraction volumes are sustainable (Policy 6-32 6-27).
-2
+Gravel extraction is an important activity in river beds both for the benefit the gravel resource provides, and the flood protection benefit of having it removed from the river.
+However if not well managed, too much extraction, or extraction in an inappropriate manner can damage our river values.
+Gravel extraction needs to be managed to ensure that extraction volumes are sustainable (Policy 6-32).